 - Have a regular date night.
 Even if your destination is local, going somewhere can be a good change of pace.
 You can even plan overnight dates.
 Be alert for interesting places you can explore together.
 Dinner and a movie or a local show.
 Take a drive to nowhere just to be together and stop for a latte or glass of wine.

 - Play board games.
 A little competition is stimulating.
 Scrabble can work the mind and still be fun.
-Cards, Yahtzee or checkers are all entertaining.
+Cards, Yahtzee and checkers are all entertaining.

 Relationships do take work, but you can make that work fun.
 Then it doesn’t really feel like work at all.
 When you turn relationship work into fun, you will reap the benefits that hard work delivers.
 The final result is a win-win for both of you.